After storms, NYC moving location of planned migrant shelter

-Images online showed water ponding in the area following rainfall over the weekend.

-In a statement announcing the change, Adams said while the city could have made the original site work, moving the center “is the most efficient and effective path forward."
+In a statement announcing the change, Adams said that while the city could have made the original location work, moving the center “is the most efficient and effective path forward."

+The city’s plan for Orchard Beach had been met with concern by immigration advocates, who cited its inaccessibility among other reasons, and that concern extended to the new location.

+“The city must look to other solutions instead of tent cities, where our clients will be isolated, vulnerable to extreme weather, and far from public transportation and other critical services," the Legal Aid Society and the Coalition for the Homeless said in a statement Tuesday.

-He said the new site would open in around the same time as the original one, although he didn't specify when that would be, and would house 500 people.
+Adams said the new site would open around the same time as the original one would, although he didn't specify when that would be.
+He added it would house 500 people.

 In recent months, New York City has seen an unexpected increase in migrants seeking asylum in the United States, sent to the city from other states including Texas and Arizona.